PEMA - Port Equipment Manufacturers Association

 Enabling safe, sustainable and efficient ports

-The 2016 Student Challenge finals will take place at TOC Europe on Thursday 16 June 12pm – 2pm.
+The 2016 Student Challenge finals took place in Hamburg at TOC Europe on Thursday, 16 June 2016.

 This peer reviewed Information Paper provides an overview of current regulatory developments and best practice regarding electrical shore connection of ships in port and presents a number of practical examples of its introduction in container handling, ro-ro and ro-pax ferry, and cruise ship applications.

 This Information Paper provides an overview of the potential operational and environmental benefits of introducing new lighting technologies at ports and terminals.